Best Cheap Eats in San Francisco

 Three-Egg Omelet at Brenda’s French Soul Food

 Brenda’s is one of those places with an ever-present line, but head there on the early side during the week and you may not wait too long.
-The three-egg omelet is less than $10, which means you can add a cheese filling and still come in under budget.
+The three-egg omelet is $10, which means you can add a cheese filling and still come in under budget.
 Best of all, the breakfast includes a large and buttery cream biscuit along with potato hash or grits.

 Go to: Brenda's French Soul Food